-Joe is a Trustee Emeritus at Woods Hole Oceanographic Society, a Trustee Emeritus at the Brimmer & May School, an Emeritus Advisor of the Boston Symphony Orchestra.
-He is also a supportining member of Supporting Member of the Palm Beach Preservation Society, the Palm Beach Civic Society Four Arts Circle of The Four Arts Society Palm Beach, and of the Norton Museum Palm Beach Joe. also spearheaded the fundraising for production of the PBS broadcast of Daniel Yergin’s Pulitzer Prize-winning book, “The Prize.”
+Joe is a Trustee Emeritus at Woods Hole Oceanographic Society, a Trustee Emeritus at the Brimmer & May School, and an Emeritus Advisor of the Boston Symphony Orchestra.
+He is also a Supporting Member of the Palm Beach Preservation Society, a Supporting Member of The Palm Beach Civic Society, a Circle Member of the Four Arts Society Palm Beach, and a Supporting Member of the Norton Museum Palm Beach.
+Joe spearheaded the fundraising for the production of the PBS broadcast of Daniel Yergin’s Pulitzer Prize-winning book, “The Prize.”
 He is a fellow at the Massachusetts Historical Society, and a member of Board Leaders, Inc.

 Joe served as a Lieutenant in the U.S. Navy, in charge of a Swift Boat during the Vietnam Conflict, and received his Bachelor of Arts degree in Economics from the University of Rhode Island.